Ferdowsi University of Mashhad: Research and publications

 FUM publishes 48 peer-reviewed scientific journals covering almost all fields of sciences and humanities.
 Some national notable journals are, Journal of Cell and Molecular Research (JCMR), Iranian Journal of Health and Physical Activity, Iranian Journal of Animal BioSystematics, Iranian Journal of Electrical Systems, Iranian Journal of Veterinary Science Technology, Iranian Journal of Numerical Analysis and Optimization, etc.

+SCOPUS indexed journals

+Out of the 33 DOAJ indexed journals, six are indexed by SCOPUS: